Chemotherapy Medications for People Diagnosed With Lung Cancer

 - Lurbinectedin (Zepzelca)

-In over half of patients who develop small-cell lung cancer, tumors spread to the brain.
+In over half of patients diagnosed with small-cell lung cancer, tumors spread to the brain.
 In late-stage SCLCs, the doctor may prescribe preventative radiation therapy (to the brain) in combination with chemotherapy medications to help stop tumors from spreading there.

 - Appetite loss